Nicbo/InvadedLandsEvents/README.md

 # InvadedLandsEvents
-Remake of the invadedlands events

-[!]
-NOTICE [!]
+This plugin is intended to be a remake of the InvadedLands events.
-This plugin is no where near done and is in no way ready to be built for stable releases.
+It is no where near done and is in no way ready to be built for stable releases.
-If you're going to make changes, go ahead, this project needs a bunch of help.

-Things that are in development:
+## Things that are in development:
 - All the events.
 - Party functionality (The commands for parties are done but they wont affect the events yet).
 - More coming soon.

-[!]
-NOTICE [!]
+- Configurable messages
+- Event leaderboards / stats
+- Multiple arenas (later release)

+## Prerequisites
+- WorldGuard
+- WorldEdit (for WorldGuard)